IIIF/website/source/event/2022/cambridge/annual_conference_travel_scholarship.md

 - Up to $2000 to reimburse travel, lodging, registration, and meals
 - We can provide a letter of support/invitation
 - Recipient is primarily responsible for booking and logistics, and for submitting expenses within 30 days of the conclusion of the conference (though if cash-flow is an issue IIIF-C can help with some coordination)
+- Note: All event proceedings at the conference will be in English unless otherwise noted in the program

 ## Criteria